 Rowena Gordon – assistant editor (firstname.lastname@example.org)

 Rowena is the assistant editor for Functional Ecology.
 She is responsible for coordinating the peer review process for Functional Ecology, managing the editorial board, and maintaining our social media presence via twitter, facebook, and Functional Ecology’s plain language summary blog.
-Jennifer also produces and runs workshops on publishing and peer review for researchers.
-Jennifer previously worked at Nature as part of the Editorial, News, Comment and Online team.
+Rowena previously worked on open-access journals for Hindawi and BMC and at Scientific Reports.

 What we publish

 In Insights, researchers tell us the story behind a recent publication in Functional Ecology: what inspired the authors to do the research, how project developed and what wider impact might the work have.

 This section looks at community news and events, including conference reports, awards and general updates from the world of ecological research.

 In this series, researchers look back at the history of a research field or highlight a historical piece of research that was -and is- significant to them, looking at both classic and forgotten papers, and exploring how past research shapes our current knowledge

 In our Ecologist’s Diary column, we follow four ecologists from different fields in their daily work.
 These researchers take us along the ups and downs of their field and lab work.
 As well as our regular contributors, we also publish field-to-lab stories from other ecologists.